 Stimulants can raise blood pressure and heart rate increasing risk of a heart attack or stroke.
 Chronic opioid use can cause significant damage to an individual’s physical and mental well-being.
 Understanding the dangers of prescription drug abuse can help you or someone you know seek the appropriate treatment.

 Getting help for prescription drug addiction is the first step towards recovery, health, and happiness.
 If you are ready to seek the support and the treatment for prescription drug abuse and addiction, we look at how and where you can find the help you need.

 Talk to your GP

 One of the first steps you can take to overcome prescription drug addiction is to consult with a professional GP.
 Your GP can prescribe alternative medication to assist with symptom management.
 They can also advise on different prescription medications one can use to curb dependence.
 A GP can oversee the process and taper individuals off slowly.

 Individuals who have been using medication chronically or who have been using medication incorrectly, may benefit from a medically assisted detox.
 The medically assisted detox is generally performed in a rehab facility with the assistance of a medical team.
 Individuals are monitored and supported by experienced professionals throughout their stay.
 The prescription medication in one’s system is slowly tapered in a safe and supported environment.

 Rehab & Therapy

 For those who have developed drug dependence or addiction by taking more than the recommended dosage or by purchasing drugs illegally online, seeking a private treatment facility offers a holistic plan for recovery.
-During rehab individuals will remain at the facility for at least 20 to 30 days; however, the longer the better depending on the severity of addiction.
+During a prescription drug rehab programme, individuals will remain at the facility for at least 20 to 30 days; however, the longer the better depending on the severity of addiction.
 Detox and therapy help individuals manage the underlying causes of addiction.